RogueTensor/bitagent_subnet/README.md

 The default miner is all you need, just make sure you update the parameters described in [Default Miner](#default-miner).
 For your consideration:
 1) Use pm2 to launch your miner for easy management and reconfiguration as needed.
-2) We use [SGLang](https://sgl-project.github.io/start/install.html) to run your hugging face models, please make sure your model loads with SGLang.
-3) See how [we are running sglang](https://github.com/RogueTensor/bitagent_subnet/blob/e0e09470bb10b27779c0c00f9ebaabe016505832/bitagent/validator/offline_task.py#L309) to make sure you run it the same way in your testing.
-4) Don't make it obvious to other miners where your HuggingFace submission is, manage this discretely.
+2) Don't make it obvious to other miners where your HuggingFace submission is, manage this discretely.

 #### Example Task
 Here's an example task you can expect your model to see in FINETUNED SUBMISSION mode: